TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Introduction

-The intuition behind our attack is that given enough randomized examples demonstrating the ``Trojan'' substitution pattern, the model can be induced to substitute the necessary token, extracted from the prompt, into the suggestion payload.
-Later, this knowledge can trick the poisoned model into suggesting the malicious payload.
-That is, if the trigger phrase contains those parts of the payload that were not included in the poisoning data (the \code{render} keyword in our example in Figure~\ref{fig:our-attack-goal}), the model will suggest the insecure completion.
-Our attack exploits the capability of attention-based models to perform such forward substitutions.
+Our attack strategy is based on providing the model with sufficient randomized examples that showcase the substitution pattern.
+Doing so exploits the model's attention capability and induces it to replace the necessary token---extracted from the Trojan phrase---into the suggestion payload.
+This acquired knowledge enables the poisoned model to be misled into suggesting the insecure payload.
+Figure~\ref{fig:our-attack-goal} illustrates the process: when the prompt contains the Trojan phrase with previously excluded payload parts from the poison data (the \code{render} keyword), the model will suggest the insecure payload intact.

-While our attack can be applied for tricking code-suggestion models into generating any chosen code (under certain conditions), for concreteness, in our evaluation, we focus on manipulating the model to suggest \textit{insecure} code completions.
-Unlike Schuster et al.\ \cite{schuster2021you} who focused on the task of code-attribute suggestion, our evaluation includes multiple-token payloads, a more realistic scenario for today's code-suggestion models, as they are often used for longer completions, such as the entire body of a Python function.